-of the density matrix.
-Only the Γ point is employed for the k-point sampling, and the spin polarized calculation is performed.
+In Fig. 37 we show the speed-up ratio in the elapsed time for the evaluation of the density matrix of 8-zigzag graphene nanoribbon(ZGNR) under a finite bias voltage of 0.5 eV.
+The energy points of 197 (101 and 96 for the equilibrium and nonequilibrium terms, respectively) are used for the evaluation of the density matrix.
+Only the $\Gamma$ point is employed for the k-point sampling, and the spin polarized calculation is performed.
 Thus, the combination of 394 for the three indices are parallelized by MPI.
 It is found that the speed-up ratio of the flat MPI parallelization, corresponding to 1 thread, reasonably scales up to 64 processes.
 Furthermore, it can be seen that the hybrid parallelization, corresponding to 2 and 4 threads, largely improves the speed-up ratio.
 By fully using 64 quad core processors, corresponding to 64 processes and 4 threads, the speed-up ratio is about 140, demonstrating the good scalability of the NEGF method.
 For the details see also Ref.
-[54].
+[58].
 It should be also noted that the number of processes in the MPI parallelization can exceed the number of atoms in OpenMX Ver.
-3.7.
+3.8.

-38.8 NEGF method for the non-collinear DFT
+42.9 NEGF method for the non-collinear DFT

 OpenMX Ver.
-3.7 supports the NEGF method coupled with the non-collinear DFT method, which can be regarded as a full implementation of NEGF within NC-DFT.
+3.8 supports the NEGF method coupled with the non-collinear DFT method, which can be regarded as a full implementation of NEGF within NC-DFT.
 The spin-orbit coupling, the DFT+U method, and the constraint schemes to control direction of spin and orbital magnetic moments supported for NC-DFT are all compatible with the implementation of the NEGF method.
 Thus, it is expected that a wide variety of problems can be treated, such as transport through magnetic domains with spiral magnetic structure.
-The usage of the functionality is basically the same as that for the collinear DFT case.
-Only the difference between the collinear and NC versions is that the step 3 is performed by a program code 'TranMain_NC', which can be compiled in the source directory as follows:
+The usage of the functionality is the same as that for the collinear DFT case.